Top-ranked recipe named "Elvis Presley Whipping Cream Pound Cake"

 Try this Elvis Presley Whipping Cream Pound Cake recipe, or contribute your own.
-"Desserts" and "Cakes" are two of the tags cooks chose for Elvis Presley Whipping Cream Pound Cake.
+"Desserts" and "Cakes" are two tags used to describe Elvis Presley Whipping Cream Pound Cake.

 "This is the best pound cake I have ever had.
 Even people that do not really like pound cake love this one!
 It is always requested at family events and other food events!
 It is also makes a great three layer birthday cake but adjust your time!
 No matter what you think Of Elvis this proves he had great taste in pound cakes!"- mbentley